Softeeng/Softeeng/README.md

 - 🎮 Text-Based-Adventure Game (Python)
   Interactive console-based adventure game with with multiple story paths and replayability

 - 🐾 Pet BAG (Java OOP Project)
   Pet Boarding and Grooming application demonstrating OOP principles like inheritance, encapsulation, and polymorphism

 - ⚕️ Patient Record Manager (Python)
   A Python console app using SQLite for managing patient records with full CRUD functionality and input validation
 --------------------
 📊 Current Goals
-- Build a portfolio of software and game development projects
+- Build a portfolio of software, healthcare, and game development projects
 - Strengthen skills in Python, Java, algorithms, and other languages
 - Contribute to open-source projects
 --------------------